-Mediation is one of a myriad of alternate dispute resolution mechanisms available to Parties in dispute.
-The defining features of mediation include:
+Mediation is an alternate dispute resolution mechanism available to Parties in dispute.
+The defining features of Mediation include the following:

 IT IS A VOLUNTARY PROCESS

 Participation in Mediation is voluntary.
 Remaining in the Mediation process is voluntary.
 Agreeing to the terms of a settlement reached at Mediation is voluntary.
 Despite South Africa having provisions for court-mandated Mediation there is still no obligation on any Party to take part in the Mediation process should they rather that a Court adjudicate their matter for them.
 The decision to remain in Mediation as well as the decision to terminate a Mediation does not need to be by agreement, it can be made unilaterally by a Party.

 THE MEDIATOR IS REQUIRED TO BE NEUTRAL AND BALANCED